Denver Motorcycle Accident Lawyers

 6. Obtain witness information from all passengers, bystanders and other witnesses (names, address, phone numbers, etc.)

-7. Everybody has a cell phone these days.
+7. Everybody has a cellphone these days.
 Use it.
-Take pictures/video of the following:
+Take pictures/videos of the following:

 - Damage to your motorcycle/vehicle